What is DoneDone and why do we use it?

-- Duplicate issue Leave this ticket for closing since there is other ticket for the same task.
+- Duplicate issue Leave this ticket to close as there is another ticket for the same issue.

-- Closed The ticket is closed. his is similar to Fixed, but can be used when it turns out that the ticket did not require fixing or was not really an issue.
+- Closed The ticket is closed.
+This is similar to fixed, but is used when it turns out that the ticket did not require fixing or was not really an issue.

 - On Hold The ticket has been put on hold.
 Let’s review in the future.

-If your site it not responding and not loading in the browser, please first contact your hosting provider..
+If your site is not responding and not loading in the browser, please first contact your hosting provider.

-- If this happens is within our standard office hours ( 9 am PST – 5 pm PST Monday – Friday) , please raise a critical ticket in DoneDone and assign it to Major Tom Support as a fixer.
+If this happens and is within our standard office hours (9am EST – 8pm EST Monday – Friday), please raise a critical ticket in DoneDone and assign it to Major Tom Support as a fixer.

-- In case if critical issue outside the standard office hours, please:
+In case of a critical issue outside the standard office hours, please: